AICPS/roadscene2vec/sg2vec/scene_graph/extraction/bev/README.md

 **Distance Relations (Lane Line Distances)**

-Click on the top and bottom lane line, then the right lane line to get the relative lane length and width.
+Click on the top and bottom of a single lane line marking, then click once on the parallel lane line to the right or left of the first one.
+This enables the code to get the relative lane length and width of the lanes and convert pixel distances to feet.

 *In our experiments, the lane length and width are fixed to 10 and 12 ft. respectively following U.S. Highway Standards.*